syntax-tree/unist-util-position/readme.md

 ### `position.end([node])`

-Get the start or end position, respectively, of `node`.
+Get the start or end points in the positional info of `node`.

 ###### Parameters